Michael A. Brown (American politician): 2012 council candidacy

-In 2012, Brown ran for reelection as an at-large member of the council.
+In 2012, Brown ran for reelection as an at-large council member.

-During the campaign, The Washington Post reported that Brown had received five notices of foreclosure on his house in Chevy Chase, Maryland between 1996 and 2010.
+During the campaign, The Washington Post reported that Brown had received five foreclosure notices on his house in Chevy Chase, Maryland between 1996 and 2010.
 It was also reported that Brown was delinquent in paying property taxes on his house in January 2011.
 In April 2011, the Internal Revenue Service filed a lien against Brown for nonpayment of over $50,000 of income taxes between 2004 and 2008.

 In July 2012, Brown announced that there had been large unauthorized expenditures.
 Brown fired his campaign's treasurer, who was indicted for the crime in March 2014.
 Two months later, Brown said that over $110,000 was missing from his campaign's bank account, and he apologized to his supporters and contributors.
 An audit by the Office of Campaign Finance found $126,000 of unreported expenditures and $8,446 in unreported contributions.

 Between 2005 and 2010, Brown's driver's license had been suspended several times due to unpaid traffic citations and moving violations.

 Independent candidate David Grosso defeated Brown.
 Grosso received more votes than Brown in wards 1, 2, 3, 4, and 6, while Brown received more votes than Grosso in wards 5, 7, and 8.